gokulkarthik/Indian-Scene-Text-Classification/README.md

 |:-------------:|:-----------:|:------------:|
 |0.99564        |0.957        |0.957         |

-Check for the language confusion matrix below:
+Check for the language confusion matrix of the testset below:

 ![Confusion Matrix](../master/Images/Confusion-Matrix.png)

 As there are high similarities among the characters of `Tamil & Malayalam` and `Hindi & Punjabi` over other language pairs, there are many misclassfications among these pairs.

-**Miscalssification Samples:**
+**Miscalssification Samples in Testset:**

 ![Misclassification](../master/Images/Misclassification-3.png)